 "How about this weather?"
 If ever there was an easy, non-challenging conversation opener, this is it.
-You can be in line at the grocery store, serving jury duty or pushing papers around at work - it doesn't matter where you are - this line never fails.
-Everyone seems willing to talk about the weather.
-It's a built-in, slam-dunk, easy topic that allows complete strangers to either commiserate or celebrate, depending on the daily meteorological situation.
-So, what is it with the weather?
+You can be in line at the grocery store, serving jury duty or pushing papers around at work - it doesn't matter where you are - this line never Everyone seems willing to talk about the weather.
+It's a built-in, slam-dunk, easy topic that allows complete strangers to either commiserate or celebrate, depending on the daily meteorological situ- So, what is it with the weather?
 Why do we love to discuss, comment and re-hash it?
 Weather is complicated, frustrating and ultimately uncertain.
 Weather breaks our hearts and lifts our moods and forces daily choices for everyone.
 Weather drives our decisions, affects our attitudes and makes fellow survivors out of strangers.
 Weather is our most true common denominator.
-No matter what our life circumstances - student, professional, retiree - when you live in the same geographic area, you and your fellow community members have the weather Weather doesn't care about politics or sports teams or vacations or the date on the calendar.
+No matter what our life circumstances - student, professional, retiree - when you live in the same geographic area, you and your fellow community members have the weather in common.
+Weather doesn't care about politics or sports teams or vacations or the date on the calendar.
 It is an equal opportunity annoyer and a great equalizer - everyone has to drive in snow, or dash to the car in the rain, or stand in long lines at the fair in the hot sun.
-Almost everyone has had a picnic cancelled, a vacation spoiled or a ball game rained out.
-But weather is also the unexpectedly warm, sunny, sweet-smelling spring morning that causes smiles and banter with co-workers.
+Almost everyone has had a picnic cancelled, a vacation spoiled or a ball game rained out. weather is also the unexpectedly warm, sunny sweet-smelling spring morning that causes smiles and banter with co-workers.
 It's the light snow flurries that add sparkle to early December and prompts holiday greetings between shoppers.
 It's the crisp, snappy feel of fall football games and the slow, sultry, humidity of summer evenings spent on backyard patios.
-It's the backdrop of every day of our lives.
-So, what is it with the weather?
+It's the backdrop of every day of So, what is it with the weather?
 Maybe we love the topic because it's universal.
 Maybe we love the excitement of something that will change - either for the good or the bad.
 Maybe it's that it is temporary and fleeting and some-thing to either be withstood or enjoyed, knowing that it will not last.
-Maybe it's simply because weather is always with us... whether we like it or not.
-Views and commentary from Charleton, Charleton City, Charleton Depot and beyond The positive power of influencing others A few weeks ago, we spoke of the power of influence and that we become the average of the five people we spend the most time around.
-People often brush aside the idea that they are influenced by others.
-To do so is foolish.
-We are all influenced, and we all influence Today, I want to speak with you about the power of influence we have over others.
-Let me first break down the difference between casual influence and purposeful influence.
-Casual influence is the impact you have on others by just who you are.
-Purposeful influence is in mentoring others.
-Let's focus on the power of influence you can have on others and we will call it mentoring.
-Mentoring is about helping another person learn through a one-to-one relationship.
-It's a common practice for transferring knowledge and promoting best practices and procedures in the workplace, as well as being an effective way to develop new leaders.
-Serving as a mentor can play a powerfully influential role in younger generations and can benefit you as well as the mentee.
-We spend a lifetime learning, gathering information and experiences.
-My oldest son once told me, "When a person dies, it's as if a library full of one-of-akind books burns to the ground.
-Unless shared, all your knowledge, information and experience are lost."
-If we allow that to happen it's as if a lifetime of learning is wasted.
-What experience and information do you have that can benefit others if desperate for substitute teachers.
-I have a degree in education, so I began.
-I continued doing so two days a week until I was diagnosed with stomach cancer. share?
-Are you a musician, athlete, business professional or tradesperson?
-If so, you have experience to share.
-Do you know how to cook or work in a kitchen?
-Do you know how to repair cars?
-Are you a computer coder or hardware tech?
-We all know something that will benefit others.
-What I've learned most of all about mentoring, is what young people want and appreciate most is your time.
-They may not express Positively it in words, but when you SPEAKING connect with a young person, they benefit from the GARY W. experience and are grateful MOORE whether they express it in words or not.
-Where can you go for mentoring opportunities?
-Your church, service club or fraternal organizations often have opportunities.
-I know most, if not all school districts, need substitute teachers.
-Organized sporting activities or community dance, theater, or musical organizations ... the list is endless.
-All that is required of you is to take the step to let them know you are available ... and be available to spend time.
-I know of no studies to verify this, but I believe those who volunteer find happiness and joy in the Once I'm a little further along in my healing process, I'd enjoy starting a young writer's group to provide mentoring and encouragement to those interested in the craft as a hobby and/ or career.
-I don't want my library to burn to the ground without sharing the information and experience in my head and heart.
-When we do so, we live on through the lives of others.
-What about you?
-Are you a "Hey you kids!
-Get off my lawn!" kind of person or would you like to make a positive difference in the lives of the next generation?
-That's a serious question and I'd like you to answer.
-If you are willing to share your experience and time with others, jump in.
-There's never been a time when optimists are needed more to provide positive mentoring to the next generation.
-Will you answer the call?
-Will you share what you know?
-Will you join me?
+Maybe it's simply because weather is always with us...whether we like it or not.
+Looking for New Customers?